cjh7/cjh7.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Jihoon Chung.
-I received Ph.D. degree under the supervision of Dr. Zhenyu (James) Kong in the Grado Department of Industrial and Systems Engineering at Virginia Tech (May 2023).
+I received Ph.D. degree under the supervision of Dr. Zhenyu (James) Kong in the Grado Department of Industrial and Systems Engineering at Virginia Tech (May 2023) and am currently working as a postdoctoral researcher in the same lab.
 During my Ph.D. study, the research I accomplished contributed to both quality assurance in the advanced manufacturing process, and methodological novelties.

 Education
 ======